WICG/webpackage/README.md

 ### Overall format

+The package is logically structured as a flat sequence of resources represented as HTTP responses, combined with an optional index and an optional tree of signed manifests.
+The top-level manifest verifies the authenticity of resources from the overall package's origin and contains a list of sub-manifests which each verify a sub-package's resources.

-The package is structured as follows.
+The physical structure follows.
 All "offsets" are 8-byte little-endian integers representing a byte offset from the start of the initial magic number.

 1. A magic number: `F0 9F 8C 90 F0 9F 93 A6` (🌐📦 in UTF-8).